Advice for When You are Shopping for a Sunroom

 - What experience do you have in installing sunrooms?
 Experience is so important, as is having a quality sunroom delivered on time and within budget.
 Sunroom installation is a specialty skill.
 It’s not something any carpenter or handyman can do.
 What you want is a contractor like PAsunrooms, who’ve been installing sunrooms in the central PA region for 30 years.

 - Do you have references?
 Where can I see your previous work?
 Reputable sunroom installers are pleased to share their experience and proud to show their work.
 Today, online portfolios and written testimonials are common.
 You might ask for addresses where you can see previous projects in person.
 Don’t be shy about asking this question before adding a sunroom.
-It’s important to get phone numbers and call previous clients.
+It’s important to get phone numbers and call previous clients when project planning.

 - What warranty do you offer?
 Every professional sunroom installer will carry two warranty types: materials and labor.
 That’s because most sunroom additions are a combination of a material supplier and an installer’s labor.
 A good example is PAsunrooms working as the installer for Four Seasons Sunrooms, who is the material provider.